-Coronavirus dominating headlines and ultimately controlling markets
+Coronavirus is dominating headlines and ultimately controlling markets

 It’s already March, and the foreign exchange market is shaping up to have a busy month.
 The global outbreak of Coronavirus dominates headlines as well as global currency markets.
 Given the severity of what is verging on a pandemic, typical indicators and events have taken a back seat whilst markets try to price in the unknown.
 Trade talks, the budget and the following will also have an effect on Sterling.
 Here is a roundup of what we can expect for the Pound and the wider market.

 The Viral outbreak has sent markets into a spin with disruption to supply chain and office closures dramatically affecting economies all over the world.
-Aside from an early dip in the Japanese Yen we have again seen safe-haven currencies shine, while exposing many other currencies to increased volatility.
+Aside from an early dip in the Japanese Yen, we have again seen safe-haven currencies shine while exposing many other currencies to increased volatility.

-The Pound has always relied on international investment flowing inward, so the knock on effects from Coronavirus will have a dramatic impact on it’s strength.
+The Pound has always relied on international investment flowing inward, so the knock-on effects from Coronavirus will have a dramatic impact on its strength.
 We’ve seen a big correction in stock markets and if that continues it will have a big impact on the pound moving forward.
 G7 central banks around the world are also countering any downturn from the virus by loosening monetary policy.
 Bank of England could follow suit with the US and cut interest rates this month.

-Although the impact of the budget on Sterling has reduced due to this epidemic taking centre stage, the March 11th announcements could provide some support for Sterling.
+Although the impact of the budget on sterling has reduced due to this epidemic taking centre stage, the March 11th announcements could provide some support for Sterling.
 With bold fiscal expenditure planned, we could see even more spending because of Coronavirus.
 Will the market see the budget as bullish for UK growth and in turn boost the pound?

 At the time of writing, Sterling sits against the Dollar in much the same position as it did back in October at 1.2807.
 The question now is whether the Coronavirus fears cap any potential GBP gains brought on by a positive budget, and how the market will be perceived as time goes on.